Optimizing your LinkedIn profile involves properly populating each section and performing the right activities regularly for maximum exposure.

 7. Adjust your public profile settings

 LinkedIn automatically sets profiles to be seen by the public.
 You can customize which sections are visible, and which are not, to the public when your profile is listed in a search engine result.
 Review which sections you want included as it pertains to your profession and industry.
-Typically, you will want all of the sections visible, however, you may decide to choose a different strategy when deciding what is shown or not shown.
+Typically, you will want all of the sections visible, but you may decide to choose a different strategy when deciding what is shown or not shown.
 Allowing public visibility in some capacity allows your profile to show up in search results when your name is searched through a search engine.
 And when your profile is clicked on through that search engine result, what you deem visible in your public profile will be seen by the viewer.

 8. Create achievement-driven summary and experience sections